 Taking medicines that deplete your CoQ10 levels

-CoQ10 acts as an antioxidant that plays an important part in the metabolism.
+CoQ10 acts as an antioxidant that plays an important part in your metabolism.
 But, according to Wilhelm, "depletion of this heart-healthy nutrient can occur when taking blood pressure medications classified as beta blockers and statin medication to lower cholesterol."

 Fortunately, supplementation and eating foods like fatty fish, oranges, strawberries, lentils, peanuts, spinach, cauliflower, and broccoli can increase your levels of this important nutrient that keeps your heart free of disease, reducing your heart attack risk in the long run.